gongdf12/asyncddp/README.rst

 # Run the setup script
 bash set_conda_down.sh```

-Using BlueFog With Jupyter Notebook
+Using Asyncddp With Jupyter Notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 BlueFog is able to run interactively with Jupyter Notebook.
 Please check out our `hello world notebook <https://github.com/Bluefog-Lib/bluefog/blob/master/examples/interactive_bluefog_helloworld.ipynb>`_ or other notebooks in the example folder to start.